 Just before we reached Stornoway I had a glimpse of a Minke whale as it surfaced (never to be seen again) while a small passerine flying over my head and landing high on the funnel structure turned out to be a house sparrow.

-I had four sightings of skuas.
+I had three sightings of skuas.
 One, lifting from the water and then disappearing into the murk, was clearly a bonxie - while this dark form bird is probably an Arctic skua.

 Most things considered (eg small head, narrowish wings), I think this is also an Arctic.

 Back in Ullapool, Greger diverted to Tesco for some shopping while I went home and then drove back to pick him up.
-He has a bad foot - his heel is sore enough to make him limp.
+He's had a bad heel for several weeks now - painful enough to make him limp.
 He has a vast pack of frozen peas with which he cools his heel several times a day - as advised by the NHS website.
-Anyway, he probably won't be going up any hills any time soon; but I think I must try, if only to get this blog back to its original subject - walking, with birds thrown in.
+Anyway, he probably won't be going up any hills in the near future; but I think I must try, if only to get this blog back to its original subject - walking, with birds thrown in.
 There's been too much "lay-by birding" lately and it won't do!